Credit / No Credit Grade Option

 When can I request Credit/No Credit?

-Fall 2021 CR/NCR can be requested between November 12, 2021 and January 14, 2022, after course grades have been posted in your myMadisonCollege Student Account.
+Spring 2022 CR/NCR can be requested between April 8, 2022 and June 10, 2022, after course grades have been posted in your myMadisonCollege Student Account.

 Once I’ve chosen either a letter grade or Credit/No Credit, can I change my mind?